fallen-icarus/cardano-swaps/GettingStarted.md

 If the transaction is successfully built, it is guaranteed to work on-chain as long as the tx-in utxos still exist.

 Submit the transaction however you like.

 ---
+## Add to swap position
+New positions can always be added to swap addresses.
+Just output the desired utxo to the swap address and make sure to include the desired price inline datum.
+There is a template bash script for this, too.

+---
 ## Delegate the swap address